GTPB/ELIXIR-Train-the-Trainer-Dev/editing/README.md

 ## Introduction

 Below you will find a careful explanation of how to edit each file.
-If you want to dig a bit deeper and better understand some of the transformations that the files might undergo, as well as the scripts that execute them, you can check these links:
+Despite not being strictly necessary, if you want to dig a bit deeper and better understand some of the transformations that the files might undergo, as well as the scripts that execute them, you can check these links:

 - [Workflows](../.github/workflows)
 - [Lesson-building scripts](../bin/build_lesson)